emorydunn/fog-license/README.md

 ## The License Code

 The license code is designed to be easy to enter by a user.
-Each code is a 32-bit number, stored as four 8-bit numbers.
-In order to provide a quick pass/fail validation a code is defined with the following byte sequence:
+Each code is a four byte sequence represented as a single 32-bit number.
+There are two special bytes that allow for a quick offline validity test.
+In theory the sequence can be extended to any length if needed.

 0. The App ID
 1. Random 8-bit number